 At the heart of the pastoral work at the school is an attention to the student.
 At the different stages of the school, different challenges appear, but at the heart of it all is an individual student who wants to flourish and be happy in a way that is natural and right for her or him.
 Around the student is an array of teaching and support staff, as well as older and younger students that help children develop, learn and enjoy new things.

-Pastoral care at Gosford Hill School is organised through Houses.
-Each House has its own House Leader who supports their House academically and with their pastoral needs.
-Alongside the Head of House there is a dedicated team of teachers who act as tutors.
+Pastoral care at Gosford Hill School is organised through year groups.
+Each year group has its own Head of Year who supports their year group academically and with their pastoral needs.
+Alongside the Head of Year there is a dedicated team of teachers who act as tutors.
 There is also a student support team that consists of a Student Welfare Manager, Attendance Officer, Pastoral Assistants and a Pastoral Administrator.
 Overseeing the Heads of Year and Student Support Team is Mr Bird (Deputy Headteacher, student progress) and Gosford Hill School’s designated safeguarding lead, Mrs Driscoll (Assistant Headteacher).